What I Found In A Zeek Dataset (And How I Found It)

 2222 | 14,144 | Alternative SSH — same pattern |

 The chart shows massive scanning on port 23 and port 2323 — that's classic Mirai behavior.
-Mirai is a botnet that looks for Internet-connected devices like cameras and routers that still use factory default usernames and passwords.
-It breaks in, takes over, and uses them to launch huge DDoS attacks.
-The SSH attempts on port 22 are also there, which some Mirai variants use too.
+Mirai hunts internet-connected devices — cameras, routers — that still use factory-default credentials, breaks in, and conscripts them to launch DDoS attacks.
+The SSH attempts on 22 fit too; some Mirai variants use it.
 So this isn't just random scanning — it's a known, named threat.

 💡 What is Mirai?